 - CONVERT\CERT\PKCS12\PEM command.
-Converts certificates that were created on z/OS in PKCS12DER format to the PEM format that can be used on Linux.
-Unix. and Windows machines. - PING command.
-Verifies that a secure connection can be established between the machine from which you issue the command and a PowerExchange Listener on a remote node.

-- · Certificate report.
-Reports information from a certificate chain file. - · Ciphers report.
-Reports the cipher suites that are available in the OpenSSL cryptographic library. - · Codes report.
+Converts certificates that were created on z/OS in PKCS12DER format to the PEM format that can be used on Linux, Unix, and Windows machines. - PING command.
+Verifies that a secure connection can be established between the machine from which you issue the command and a PowerExchange Listener on a remote node. - · Certificate report.
+Reports information from a certificate chain file. - Ciphers report.
+Reports the cipher suites that are available in the OpenSSL cryptographic library.
+The ciphers report distinguishes which ciphers belong to each protocol and clarifies how IBM i and z/OS cipher names match to equivalent OpenSSL cipher names. - · Codes report.
 Reports all available OpenSSL return codes when verification of peer certificates fails. - Configuration report.
 Reports information about the DBMOVER configuration file settings that are in effect when the report is run. - Error codes report.
 Reports error codes returned from SSL processing during an attempt to establish a secure connection between the PowerExchange Listener and client.
 This report can be used to help diagnose connection errors. - Version report.
-Reports the version of OpenSSL that was used to build the cryptographic library.
+Reports the version of OpenSSL that was used to build the cryptographic library. - You can specify the REPORT\ZOS\ATTLS\POLICY command to generate a report of the z/OS AT-TLS rules from a copy of the AT-TLS policy file downloaded by FTP to Windows.